 As regards potential supervision by members of our Department, good matches would seem likely for topics in personnel and organization economics.
 If you want to find out more about our current fields of research, please follow this link.
 From time to time, we will announce potential topics for Master theses at our Department, but at any time you are free to suggest a topic you would be interested in working on.
 We also supervise master theses in cooperation with companies – however, the research question should be investigated quantitatively (e.g., analyzing archival or survey data provided by the companies).
 In case that own datasets are generated within the scope of the thesis, those should be subsequently available to the department.

-Suggestions for a Master theses in the winter term 2020/21 are:
+Suggestions for a Master theses in the summer term 2021 are:

 Chair for HRM & Organization (Prof. Pull and team):